jeffbski/wait-on/README.md

 wait-on https://myserver/foo && NEXT_CMD # wait for https 2XX HEAD
-wait-on tcp:4000 && NEXT_CMD # wait for service to listen on a TCP port wait-on socket:/path/mysock # wait for service to listen on domain socket
+wait-on tcp:4000 && NEXT_CMD # wait for service to listen on a TCP port wait-on socket:/path/mysock # wait for service to listen on domain socket wait-on http://unix:/var/SOCKPATH:/a/foo # wait for http on domain socket
 ```

 ```